Civil Service Commission

 - You have been convicted of D.U.I. within the last 3 years or have two or more D.U.I. convictions.
 A diversion or similar action is a conviction.

-- You have been convicted of Reckless Driving or Attempting to Elude within the last four years.
+- You have been convicted of Reckless Driving or Attempting to Elude within the last three years.

 - You have been convicted of any act of domestic violence assault.